Home » Symptoms » Cat Symptoms A-Z » Corneal Opacity on the Eye

 Basics and possible causes

-The cornea is the transparent, outer layer of the eye that protects the eye and directs light into the interior of the eye.
+The cornea is the transparent outer layer of the eye that protects the eye and directs light into the inside of the eye.
 Its transparency is crucial for clear vision.
-Opacity can be triggered by a variety of factors that affect the structure or function of the cornea.
+Clouding can be triggered by a wide range of factors that affect the structure or function of the cornea.

-Another cause of corneal opacity is the accumulation of fluid within the cornea, known as corneal edema.
-This can be caused by increased fluid production or decreased fluid drainage, often as a result of inflammatory conditions or glaucoma.
+Another cause of corneal opacity is the buildup of fluid within the cornea, known as corneal edemaAn edema is a buildup of fluid in the body's tissues, leading to Swelling.
+Edema can be localized or generalized and is often a sign of an underlying condition..
+This can be caused by increased fluid production or reduced fluid drainageDrainage refers to the removal of fluid from body cavities, Wounds, or inflamed areas, often using a tube or other device.
+It is used to prevent infection and promote healing., often as a result of inflammatory conditions or glaucoma.

 Genetic factors can also play a role.
-Some breeds are more susceptible to certain eye diseases that can lead to corneal opacity.
-In addition, age-related degenerative changes can contribute.
+Some breeds are more prone to certain eye diseases that can lead to corneal opacity.
+Age-related degenerative changes can also contribute.

 Typical accompanying symptoms